marbl/MetagenomeScope/README.md

 > If you would like to examine the smaller parts of this graph, you can start by drawing component #2 -- or even a range of components, for example #2 - 10.
 (Try pasting `2-10` into the "Component(s), by size rank" input to draw all of these components at once!)
 >
 > ##### Drawing subregions of components
 > You can also draw only a subregion of a larger component, using functionality inspired by [Bandage](https://rrwick.github.io/Bandage/).
-In the _Draw_ section, change the "Component(s), by size rank" dropdown to the "Around certain node(s)" option, and then type in `k99_38`.
+In the "Draw" section, change the "Component(s), by size rank" dropdown to the "Around certain node(s)" option, and then type in `k99_38`.
 Try increasing the distance and redrawing to see more and more of component #1!

 ### Hodgepodge of other test datasets